-(2020)[Insert explanation/exploration of whether intersectionality is solely a component of CRT, or if it exists as a bigger, broader idea that also appears within CRT]
+Although intersectionality is most often applied within a critical race lens, the framework expands far beyond analyses of variance within and between racial groups.
+The intersectional approach considers the complex interrelations of categories of race, class, gender, sexuality, socioeconomic status, nationality, ability status, ethnicity, and age, among many others.
+In her book Intersectionality (2020), Patricia Hill Collins illustrates how intersectional analyses can assume many different forms to accommodate a wide range of social problems.
+Intersectionality can be deployed as an analytic tool to understand intersecting power relations across a range of domains including queer liberation movements, global economic inequality, and indigenous land rights.
+For example, Collins demonstrated how studying the FIFA World Cup through an intersectional lens highlights the complex interplay of wealth, citizenship, race, gender, and ability which shapes patterns of opportunity and disadvantage within the sports industry.

 Within the context of higher education, intersectionality has primarily been used to study outcomes and experiences of undergraduate and graduate students.
-(2014)However, several scholars have applied the principle of intersectionality to examine disparities in faculty hiring and tenure promotion processes, professional expectations, and the efficacy of initiatives promoting faculty diversity.
+For example, Morales (2014) wielded the intersectional lens in her interview study of Black university students’ experiences with microaggressions on campus, finding distinct differences depending on gender and perceived socioeconomic status.
+However, several scholars have applied the principle of intersectionality to examine disparities in faculty hiring and tenure promotion processes, professional expectations, and the efficacy of initiatives promoting faculty diversity.
 Research shows that women of color in academia face multiple challenges in the field including high teaching and service loads, ambiguous standards for tenure promotion, and a lack of culturally responsive mentorship (Corneille et al. 2019).
 Women faculty of color also face increased scrutiny from their colleagues and administrators.
 In qualitative studies of women faculty of color’s experiences with microaggressions in the workplace, respondents reported having had their professional qualifications and quality of work questioned as well as being presumed incompetent by students, colleagues, and administrators (Gutiérrez y Muhs et al. 2012; Young and Anderson 2021).

 Further, interventions aimed at promoting diversity in faculty hiring and retention often neglect to account for intersectional factors.
-In practice, these initiatives tend to primarily benefit white women over men and women of color (Hunt et al. 2012; Liu, Brown, and Sabat 2019).
-(2012)(Mcquillan and Hernandez 2021)
+In practice, these initiatives tend to primarily benefit white women over men and women of color.
+Hunt and colleagues (2012) analyzed the language of program announcements for the National Science Foundation (NSF) ADVANCE diversity initiative, finding that the program privileges the racially unmarked location of White women.
+The program announcements list numerous specific interventions which institutions and academia at large can implement to foster the equity and inclusion of women generally, while only passively and vaguely discussing women from underrepresented groups such as women of color or disabled women.
+One quantitative analysis of the impact of NSF’s ADVANCE initiative on faculty racial and gender diversity revealed a modest improvement in women’s representation in academia between 2000 and 2020 (Mcquillan and Hernandez 2021).
+The magnitude of increasing representation, however, differs by race.
+White women experienced the largest gains in representation, while the proportion of women faculty of color remained well below their share of the workforce.
+By placing gender equality as a focal concern without also attending to racial, socioeconomic, and other structural barriers facing underrepresented women in the academy, the ADVANCE program has primarily favored the outcomes of upper-middle class White women.